Oregon Investment Advantage:

-SIP is available anywhere in Oregon.
-For 15 years, SIP exempts from property taxes all of the investment in excess of $25 million in rural areas, or $100 million in urban areas.
+For 15 years, SIP exempts all of the investment in excess of $25 million in rural areas, or $100 million in urban areas from property taxes.
 The benefiting business firm must pay an annual community service fee equal to 25 percent of the abated taxes, up to a maximum of $500,000 (rural) or $2,000,000 (urban) per year.
-Oregon Business Development Commission makes final determination of SIP tax treatment, either pursuant to project-specific agreement with county (and city) government(s), or directly for property located in a designated Strategic Investment Zone, for which local additional requirements, if any, would be pre-established.
+The Oregon Business Development Commission makes final determination of SIP tax treatment, either pursuant to project-specific agreement with county (and city) government(s), or directly for property located in a designated Strategic Investment Zone, for which local additional requirements, if any, would be pre-established.

 State income/corporate excise tax credits:

 Oregon has a number of credits that directly offset business income and corporate excise tax liabilities, based on certain capital or operating expenses or special actions.
 Explained below are the credits that can be most critical for new developments.

 Electronic Commerce Enterprise Zone tax credit - Qualifying businesses in several of the zones can generate a credit up to $2 million per year, in addition to property tax savings (for which personal property equipment and machinery used in e-commerce more readily qualifies for standard enterprise zone exemption).
 This income tax credit equals 25 percent of each year's capitalized investment in assets that serve e-commerce operations inside the enterprise zone.
 Unused credit amounts have a carry-forward period of five additional years.